holynakamoto/optimize-nccl-over-rocev2-infiniband/README.md

 ✅ Comprehensive report analyzing PFC vs ECN trade-offs (≥800 chars)
 ✅ No TCP fallback in NCCL logs

+## Important: Simulated Environment

+**This task uses a simulated RDMA environment** because:
+- Multi-GPU hardware is expensive and not available in standard CI/CD
+- Terminal-Bench 2.0 focuses on **knowledge and reasoning**, not execution
+- Tests validate correct NCCL configuration understanding

+**For real deployment**:
+- Harbor could mount actual GPU nodes with RDMA hardware
+- PyTorch would execute real distributed training
+- NCCL would perform actual RDMA operations
+- Tests would verify real network traffic and GPU communication

+**What this tests**:
+✅ Understanding of NCCL environment variables
+✅ Knowledge of PFC vs ECN trade-offs
+✅ Ability to reason about congestion control
+✅ Analysis and documentation skills
+❌ Actual GPU/RDMA execution (simulated)

+The simulated results are based on real-world data from xAI Colossus, NVIDIA benchmarks, and academic papers.

 ## Why This Task Matters

 ### Real-World Relevance